Charystag/man_reader/docs/README.md

 ### Short intro

-This script allow you to navigate the man pages in a more friendly manner To do so, it parses the man page to retrieve the sections and subsections It then outputs a table of contents that looks like this one (Example is from `man man.1` man page, which is like `man 1 man`)
+This script allow you to navigate the man pages in a more friendly manner.
+To do so, it parses the man page to retrieve the sections and subsections.
+It then outputs a table of contents that looks like this one.
+(Example is from `man man.1` man page, which is like `man 1 man`)

 ![man 1 man table of contents](/assets/man1_toc.png "man 1 man")